 Up next was the primer.
 I used a primer to prevent rust and it went on red.
 I had bought a spray paint and would recommend buying a can of paint for the primer.
 I had no clue what I was thinking.
 Below is the primer (but in brown) and used and after is one that I would recommend trying instead.

 The primer was not easy to put on because it was windy.
+And I did not plan out my upcycled furniture project very well.
 I totally forgot to take a picture of the primer too.
 Sorry!
 It covered well and since it was 105 degrees outside it dried really fast.
 California weather is not all beaches and cool weather!

 Next up was the white paint.
 I ended up using my favorite paint because I had it on hand. it took an entire pint and 2 solid coats but it came out great.
 The paint is Linen White and an ultra-flat chalk paint.
 If you want to see another project I used this exact paint for click here.

-As I stated before the cabinet was for my kid's toys and stuff and in hind sight, I probably should not have used a chalk paint because I now have to wipe off a ton of handprints on really flat paint.
+As I stated before the idea for the upcycled furniture cabinet was for my kid’s toys and stuff and in hindsight, I probably should not have used a chalk paint because I now have to wipe off a ton of handprints on really flat paint.
 Not easy!
-I really didn't want a shiny metal cabinet though.
+I really didn’t want a shiny metal cabinet though.
 So I am glad I stuck with what I like.

 Once it was all said and done and full, I could not be happier.
 I had just got these new books from my sister too and know they would work great for above the cabinet.